-- The assets and deferred outflows of resources of the Town of Teachey exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$3,445,617 (net position). - The Town's total net position increased by \$73,101, primarily due to increase in the governmental-type and business-type activities net position. - As of the close of the current fiscal year, the Town of Teachey's governmental funds reported combined ending fund balances of \$702,389 with a net increase of \$49,271 in fund balance.
-Approximately 18 percent of this total amount, or \$125,413 is non spendable or restricted. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$576,976, or 209 percent of total general fund expenditures for the fiscal year. - The Town of Teachey's total debt increased by \$205,327 during the current fiscal year due to long-term debt proceeds issued to finance the sewer projects.
+- The assets and deferred outflows of resources of the Town of Teachey exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$3,534,649 (net position). - The Town's total net position increased by \$89,032, primarily due to increase in property tax revenues in the governmental-type net position. - As of the close of the current fiscal year, the Town of Teachey's governmental funds reported combined ending fund balances of \$810,686 with a net increase of \$108,297 in fund balance.
+Approximately 18 percent of this total amount, or \$147,039 is non spendable or restricted. - At the end of the current fiscal year, unassigned fund balance for the General Fund was \$663,647, or 299 percent of total general fund expenditures for the fiscal year. - The Town of Teachey's total debt decreased by \$40,138 debt payments.